Rose Blumkin: Career

 In 1989, six years after selling 90% of her company to Berkshire Hathaway, Blumkin retired, only to come out of retirement in three months to open up a rival store.
 It was called "Mrs. B's Clearance and Factory Outlet" and was situated directly across the street from the Furniture Mart.
 It became profitable by 1991.
 Buffett acquired the business in 1992.
-Blumkin continued to be involved in day-to-day operations until shortly before her death at the age of 104.

-Recognition
+Later life and death

 Blumkin was active as a philanthropist.
 The Rose Blumkin Performing Arts Center is named for her.
 She was also a large donor to the Omaha Jewish Community Center.
 She received honorary degrees from New York University and Creighton University.

-Death

-Rose Blumkin died at the age of 104 on August 9, 1998, as a result of cardiac issues and chronic bronchitis.

-Mrs. Blumkin is buried in the Golden Hill Jewish Cemetery.
+She died on August 9, 1998, aged 104, from heart disease and bronchitis.
+She is buried in the Golden Hill Jewish Cemetery.